BartekSR2/WebTalkAPI/README.md

 - Login and Register
 - Searching users
 - creating chat
-- adding user to te chat
+- adding user to the chat
 - showing user chats
 - sending messages

-####A project created to consolidate knowledge and learning.
+###A project created to consolidate knowledge and learning.